Planning your trip to Babel and Siem Reap?

 November is a beautiful month to visit.
 Temperatures are not too high, and our town is green and lush after months of rain.
 November also brings the festive celebrations of the Water festival.
 This festival celebrates the end of the monsoon season, and the reversal of the flow of the Tonle Sap Lake.
 Our beautiful riverside gets lively with plenty of street food, games and festivities for almost a week.
 Both our hotels are located a short walk from the river.

-December and January are peak months in Siem Reap.
+December and January are peak months in Siem Reap, and the rest of the country.
 Mostly because of the very pleasant weather, and low humidity.
 The rain has stopped and the temperatures can go down to as low as 16 -18 celsius in the early mornings and evenings.
 Siem Reap celebrates both Christmas and New Years, and our town gets very festive.
 If you're looking for a fancy dinner or brunch to celebrate, there are plenty of alternatives available.

 April means HOT in Cambodia.
 It also means it's time for the Khmer New Years celebrations.
 This is a very fun time to visit, if you're ready for it.
 Temperatures will hit the low 40’s during the day, and spending time in the pool is a must.
 It is also mango season!
 The streets of Siem Reap will be filled with locals selling delicious, juicy mangoes for as low as 25 cents per kilo.
 Be sure to try our Mango Margaritas and Mango Daiquiris!